+Transform our cities through people-friendly planning policies.
 At 1.9 square miles, the City of West Hollywood is one of the most compact and densest cities in California in terms of dwelling unit density.
 The city, has an average Walkscore of 91 (a Walker's Paradise), and is served well by public transportation, sidewalk infrastructure, and bike lanes.
-The General Plan and Climate Action Plan, adopted in 2011, further facilitate the establishment of mixed-use, pedestrian- and transit-oriented development along the commercial corridors and in Transit Overlay Zones (TOZ).
-The 2017 Pedestrian and Bicycle Mobility Plan identifies priority projects for both pedestrian and bicycle improvements in the City.
-Circulation improvements include adding 11 miles of proposed bicycle facilities and intersection improvements for bicycles at 17 intersections.
+The General Plan and Climate Action Plan, adopted in 2011, further facilitate the establishment of mixed-use, pedestrian- and transit-oriented development along the

 Increase the rates of walking, cycling and the use of public and shared transport that is accessible to all citizens.
-West Hollywood has been a longtime proponent for alternative modes of transportation.
-Recent successes include:
+West Hollywood ha time proponent modes of transpo successes include: